lnnrtwttkhn/highspeed-task/README.md

 ## Acknowledgements

 If you use this task in your work, please cite:

 > Wittkuhn, L. and Schuck, N. W. (2020).
+Dynamics of fMRI patterns reflect sub-second activation sequences and reveal replay in human visual cortex. *Nature Communications*

+A preprint of the paper (old version) is available at:

+> Wittkuhn, L. and Schuck, N. W. (2020).
 Faster than thought: Detecting sub-second activation sequences with sequential fMRI pattern analysis. *bioRxiv*, [doi: 10.1101/2020.02.15.950667](http://dx.doi.org/10.1101/2020.02.15.950667).